 - How to find additional resources and learn from each other about living donation

 All events are virtual.
 To accommodate dialysis schedules, events are held on the 4th Monday or 4th Thursday from 4-5 pm EST, alternating every month.
+During the holiday season in November and December, this program falls on the 3rd Monday or 3rd Thursday.

 In this recording of the monthly “How to Find a Living Kidney Donor” series, the Mass General Transplant Center living kidney donor team spoke about common misconceptions, advantages and frequently asked questions related to living kidney donation.